 often employ official BLS data, these composite indexes constructed

 by the contracting parties are not official BLS data.

-escalation agreement are illustrated by the following steps:
+price adjustment agreement are illustrated by the following steps:

 (i) Choose the indexes that will represent the different costs

 involved in producing the good or service.
 For example,

 indexes for energy, machinery and equipment, services, and